IvanDemin3467/Python-Essentials-LAB-3.6.1.4-print-exception-tree/README.md

 •	iterate through the list of subclasses delivered by the __subclasses__() method, and recursively invoke the print_exception_tree() function, incrementing the nesting level respectively.

 Note how we've drawn the branches and forks.
 The printout isn't sorted in any way - you can try to sort it yourself, if you want a challenge.
+Moreover, there are some subtle inaccuracies in the way in which some branches are presented.
+That can be fixed, too, if you wish.

-**Challenge accepted.
-Complete code includes:**
+**Challenge accepted: sort the list.
+Complete code uses lambda-functions:**
 ```
 def print_exception_tree(thisclass, nest = 0):
     # It is a decoration for the visual representation of a tree.